its-abdullah/DateTimePicker/README.md

 #### Notes
 * We're a small busy team and fresh when it comes to building JS library so please bear with our humble experience.
-* We've created a Slack channel, your very welcome to come and chat with us.
+* We've created a Slack channel, you're very welcome to join us, let us know what we've missed, help us improve this library to make it useful for everyone!

 ## License
 welp, I think it's too early for this